It's 4:47pm. You're half-way through your second coffee mistake of the day when Slack pings:

 "Take it or leave it" is a classic hardball move.
 The best response is usually not to mirror the drama.

-The Program on Negotiation at Harvard Law School lists this kind of ultimatum as a common hard-bargaining tactic, and the advice is basically: focus on substance, not the performance. (source)
+The Program on Negotiation at Harvard Law School lists ultimata as a common hard-bargaining tactic.
+The useful move is to stay with substance, not the performance. (source)

 I hear the urgency.